jacobdotcosta/kcp/README.md

 Use $demo.sh <scenario> -h for more information about a given scenario.
 ```

+## Scenario 1

+Create a workspace, deploy an application, move one level up and verify that no deployments exist as workspaces are isolated

-During the execution of the script, the following steps will take place:
+During the execution of this scenario `./demo.sh s1`, the following steps will be executed:

-- The `my-org` workspace is created and defined as `current`
-- A kuard app is deployed using kcp within the `my-org` workspace
-- Workspace is switched to `root`
-- We check that no deployments exist within the current workspace which should be `root`

-and you will see the following messages:

 ![](img/demo_log.png)